DeDop/dedop-core/docs/user_manual/um_shell.rst

    $ dedop i add /path/to/file1 /path/to/file2 /path/to/file3

 What this command does is copying those files into the current workspace directory.
 When successful, those files will be located inside ``inputs`` directory under the current workspace directory.
+Every workspace will have its own ``inputs`` directory, which in the end can be used as a source file for running multiple processes with different configurations.

 Remove L1A source file
 -----------------------